thalesdemo/safenet-workflow-api/README.md

 <h2>Important Notice</h2>

 Thank you for your interest in our demo project!
-It is important to note that the project is in development. <b>Please use the project at your own discretion and assume any potential risks associated with its use</b>.
+It is important to note that the project is in development.
+Please also note that this project has been independently developed and is not an official software released by Thales for end-users or developers. <b>Please use the project at your own discretion and assume any potential risks associated with its use. </b>

 <h2>Summary</h2>

-The SafeNet Workflow API is a RESTful microservice that simplifies both user and token management by providing easy-to-use endpoints for token creation and revocation.
-The Workflow API streamlines the token management process for developers and offers advanced features such as flexible token enrollment methods triggered by three possible ways: email, a direct URL link, or API calls.
-The email enrollment method allows app developers to embed a unique enrollment link in an email and send it to users.
-The direct URL link method allows app developers to embed the enrollment link directly in their application and redirect users to the enrollment page of the authentication server.
-The API enrollment method offers a richer, more customizable user experience, allowing app developers to control the look and feel of the enrollment process while providing a native experience without having to expose the authentication service endpoints or enrollment page.
-With the SafeNet Workflow API, you can efficiently manage both users and tokens, giving you full control over your user registration process and ensuring a seamless user experience for your customers.
+The SafeNet Workflow API is a RESTful microservice that simplifies both user and token management by providing easy-to-use endpoints for token creation and revocation, along with user creation and deletion.
+The Workflow API streamlines the token management process for developers and offers advanced features such as flexible token enrollment methods in three possible ways: email, a direct URL link, or API calls.

+With the email enrollment method, app developers can embed a unique enrollment link in an email and send it to users directly through the SafeNet authentication platform.
+In comparison, the direct URL link method allows app developers to embed the enrollment link directly in their application and redirect users to the enrollment page of the authentication server.
+With the third option, the API enrollment method offers a richer, more customizable user experience, allowing app developers to control the look and feel of the enrollment process while providing a native experience without ever having to expose the authentication service endpoints or for that matter without redirecting to the SafeNet enrollment page.

+With the SafeNet Workflow API, you can efficiently manage both users and tokens, giving you full control over your user registration process.
+It ensures a streamlined user experience in enabling versatile multi-factor authentication options, such as our GrIDsure pattern-based authentication, our MobilePASS+ software authenticator with biometrics support and Push OTP authentication, along with various other OATH-based support options: SMS, Email, Voice, Hardware OTP, Google Authenticator, and more.

 <h2>Deployment Guidelines</h2>